DimitriosPap/Simple-E2E-Test/README.md

 ##### Description:
 &ensp;In /features/browse.feature we write in Gherkin language the features we want to test dividing them in scenarios and steps.\
 &ensp;Cucumber will connect those steps with the actual code when we execute the test suite.\
-&ensp;In /features/steps/browse.steps.js we write for each step the acctual code in Javascript.\
+&ensp;In /features/steps/browse.steps.js we write for each step the actual code in Javascript.\
 &ensp;The verification of the results is performed implementing the expect function from Jest.

 It is only for demonstration.
 If you need more information please throw a question.